nergalex/f5-aks-kic-lab/source/class6/module1/module1.rst

 Pricing model of NGINX Controller allows you to have **True Forecast Costs** with an Application centric economic model :

 .. image:: ./_pictures/Controller_pricing_model.png
-   :align: center
+   :align: left
    :width: 700
    :alt: NGINX Controller pricing model

-- *Workloads*: offer predictable pricing aligned to the applications deployed
+- **Workloads**: offer predictable pricing aligned to the applications deployed
-- *Data*: offers predictable pricing to NetOps teams accustomed to it
+- **Data**: offers predictable pricing to NetOps teams accustomed to it